dotnet/docs/docs/core/install/how-to-detect-installed-versions.md

 ---
-title: Check installed .NET Core versions on Windows, Linux, and macOS - .NET Core
+title: Check installed .NET versions on Windows, Linux, and macOS - .NET
-description: Learn how to list which versions of .NET Core are installed on your computer.
-This includes the .NET Core runtime and SDK.
+description: Learn how to list which versions of .NET are installed on your computer.
+This includes the .NET runtime and SDK.
 author: adegeo
 ms.author: adegeo
-ms.date: 12/04/2019
+ms.date: 11/10/2020
 ms.custom: "updateeachrelease"
 zone_pivot_groups: operating-systems-set-one
 ---

-# How to check that .NET Core is already installed
+# How to check that .NET is already installed

-This article teaches you how to check which versions of the .NET Core runtime and SDK are installed on your computer. .NET core may have already been installed if you have an integrated development environment, such as Visual Studio or Visual Studio for Mac.
+This article teaches you how to check which versions of the .NET runtime and SDK are installed on your computer. .NET may have already been installed if you have an integrated development environment, such as Visual Studio or Visual Studio for Mac.

 Installing an SDK installs the corresponding runtime.